fungenomics/CoRAL/README.md

 Date written: 2023-07

-scClassify workflow was generated using the tutorial below: https://www.bioconductor.org/packages/release/bioc/vignettes/scClassify/inst/doc/scClassify.html
+scClassify pipeline was generated using the tutorial below: https://www.bioconductor.org/packages/release/bioc/vignettes/scClassify/inst/doc/scClassify.html

 * scCoAnnotate input reference and query have cells as the rows, genes as columns. scClassify (and the Seurat function used for normalization, see below) requires genes on the rows and cells on the columns.
 Therefore, I used `WGCNA::transposeBigData()` (function optimized for large sparse matrices) to transpose the inputs before normalization and training/prediction.